Are you feeling OK? Our typical response it a quick, “I’m fine.” Even when it’s not true.

 If you feel the burden to be fine because you think you should, but part of you knows you’re not, you’re not alone.
 The pressure to be who you aren’t, or where you aren’t, comes at us from all angles.
 Sometimes it’s direct or implied.
-Sometimes it’s from the words we hear inside.
+Sometimes it’s from the words we hear on repeat in our minds..

 What is it about not being OK that has us sitting on edge?

-We’re afraid the true state of our souls will be known, but we’re just as fearful of never being soul-level known.
+Perhaps we’re afraid the true state of our souls will be known, but just as fearful of never being soul-level known.

 Because we don’t, we miss the kind of rest that comes from being known by others and with the God who already knows.

-Someone shares their honest thoughts and feelings.
-Our inner defender for rightness tries to fix them until all is positive and pretty again.
+When someone shares their honest thoughts and feelings our inner defender for rightness tries to fix what we see as wrong until all is positive and pretty again.
 We’re not comfortable letting messiness surface with the anxiety it brings.

 Until we face our inadequacies and feel the discomfort we seek to avoid, we won’t know what it’s like to experience His power at work in adequate ways.